-LED Lighting uses less power and each bulb potentially lasts up to 10 times longer (40,000 hours vs 4,000 hours).
+LED Lighting uses less power and last up to 20 years compared to typical 2-3 year lives of other bulb types .
 Their efficiency and long life make LED lighting a great green solution.

-LED technology is improving, but before you make the jump you need to educated yourself.
+LED technology is improving, but "Buyer beware!".
 The market is flooded with misconceptions, false claims, and inferior product – all of which can make you very disappointed in LED lighting.
 You must be careful and use LED for the right application/reasons.